Check and Receive Guizhou’s Winter Management Techniques for Tea Gardens and Cold Prevention Measures

 Winter

 The long production season and multiple rounds of picking cause the tea plant to consume a large amount of available nutrients, leading to general damage to the plant.
 The density and size of buds on the picking surface are uneven, and there are increased chicken-claw branches and opposing leaves.
-Through winter pruning of the tea garden, one can control the height, evenness, and distribution of buds and leaves on the crown, remove chicken-claw branches, adjust the number and thickness of productive branches, stimulate the growth of axillary buds, and achieve consistent budding.
+Through winter pruning of the tea garden, one can control the height, evenness, and distribution of buds and leaves on the tree crown, remove chicken-claw branches, adjust the number and thickness of productive branches, stimulate the growth of axillary buds, and achieve consistent budding.
 This promotes the cultivation of robust main branches and regulates the density and thickness of productive branches in mature tea plants, maintaining a high-quality picking surface on the tree crown to achieve the goal of high and stable yields in the tea garden.

 Pruning Techniques: